-> Our typical fee for an inspection is $375-$400.
+Our typical fee for an inspection is $375-$495 and up.
 However, some factors will affect the fee.
 If you are comparing home inspection firms, the fee charged should not be the deciding factor unless the level of service offered is identical.
 Remember, you are considering a major purchase and your choice of home inspector should be based on getting the best value, not just the best price.

-> What is included in the fee?
+What is included in the fee?

 - Complete home inspection conducted by an experienced certified professional.